AndyDentFree/SpriteKittenly/VidExies/README.md

 [This StackOverflow question][so1] helped.

+## Direct frame capture

+**Currently broken - it runs without crashing but renders black movies**

+This is vastly more complicated than using ReplayKit, because it's replacing the role of `SKView`.

+The main components used by `ExportSKView.exportFrameWise` are:
+- `FrameCaptureRecorder` which captures each frame of the scene
+- a `OffscreenRenderTimer` which manages the timing to update and capture the scene
+- an `AVAssetWriter` converts the pixel buffer and writes it to the movie on disk

+### Ugly SKView passed around
+As quick hack to get this working, the SKView created inside the `SpriteKitContainerWithGen` is passed back to the calling context so that it can be then passed down and manipulated in `exportFrameWise` and `stopRecordingFramewise`.
+We use a trivial wrapper class `SKViewOwner` for this.

 ## Wrapping ViewControllers
 Unlike most of the samples, as well as wrapping an `SKView` we also need to present ViewControllers so this sample introduces `AgnosticViewControllerRepresentable` which is a _facade_ for [UIViewControllerRepresentable][a6] or [NSViewControllerRepresentable][a7].